MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ### Query rows across all logical partitions

 This example retrieves all rows in SensorData table across all logical partitions.
 Not applying any filter on logical partition allows us to get rows from all logical partitions.
-Note that this query will not performant and data modelling of the table should be done in a way to keep queries limited to a single logical partition as much as possible.
+Note that this query will not be performant and table should be modeled in a way which keeps queries limited to a single logical partition as much as possible.

 #### [SDK for .NET](#tab/sdk)